rescued-animals-platform/adoption-service/README.md

         make deploy-adoption-service-db

-7. Local deployment of the adoption service (useful when running api tests from the IDE and manual local testing):
+7. Local deployment of the adoption service (useful when running api tests from the IDE and for manual local testing):

         make deploy